-Take it with you:
+Take it with you

-Dig a hole:
+Dig a cat hole

 If you’re on a rocky hillside and can’t find sufficient digging dirt, the appropriate form of disposal would be to wipe your remains on a rock to let UV rays do the sanitizing.